 Gut Microbial Metabolites and Their Impact on Host Systems

-Join ISB on December 12, 2025, for a virtual symposium on the influence of gut microbial metabolites on human physiology.
+On December 12, 2025, ISB hosted a virtual symposium on the influence of gut microbial metabolites on human physiology.

 A Universe of Metabolites

 The intestinal lumen represents a vast and underexplored ecosystem that harbors members of the gut microbiota and a universe of metabolites whose concentrations are dynamically regulated by both host and microbial activity.
 New classes of metabolites are continuously being unearthed, accompanied by detailed characterization of their effects on host physiology.
-In this symposium, we will hear from leading experts who will present their groundbreaking work on how specific microbial metabolites influence neural, immune, and endocrine systems.
+In this symposium we heard from leading experts who presented their groundbreaking work on how specific microbial metabolites influence neural, immune, and endocrine systems.

-ISB is hosting this symposium on December 12, 2025.
-The intended audience is graduate students, postdocs, principal investigators, industry scientists, educators, clinicians, or any other variety of microbiome-curious person from across the globe.
+ISB hosted this symposium on December 12, 2025.
+The intended audience was graduate students, postdocs, principal investigators, industry scientists, educators, clinicians, or any other variety of microbiome-curious person from across the globe.

 Meet the Speakers